19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (6) A subsidiary proprietor who is the trustee of a lot shall, subject to this Schedule, be entitled to cast a vote on any proposal submitted at a general meeting of a management corporation or on any election of members of the collective sale committee and the persons beneficially interested in the trust shall not be entitled to cast such a vote.

-(7) The voting rights conferred by this paragraph shall be subject to section 65(9) and (10) of the Building Maintenance and Strata Management Act 2004 (Act 47 of 2004).
+(7) The voting rights conferred by this paragraph shall be subject to section 65(9) and (10) of the Building Maintenance and Strata Management Act (Cap.
+30C).

 Quorum